syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 <tr><td>ExportTheme.None</td><td>none</td></tr>
 </table>

 Also, it has `none` option which will export the grid without any theme.
-The desired theme name can be passed as a parameter to `Export` method and the code snippet for this as follows
+The desired theme name can be passed as a parameter to `Export` method and the code snippet for this is as follows.

 {% tabs %}